 We all know brilliant management consultants who were managed out.
 We all know brilliant bankers who lost their jobs.
-We all have incredibly hard-working parents, aunts and uncles who have been let go, passed over for promotion in favor of a candidate with much less experience or seen their careers slide.
+We all have incredibly hard-working parents, aunts and uncles who have been let go, passed over for promotion in favor of a candidate with much less experience, or seen their careers slide.

 In some cases, it was just bad luck.
 But in most cases, people failed to equip themselves with the right skills.
 They lacked a lifelong learning mindset.
-It could be a lack of the right communication skills to convince an employer to take a bet on them and in other cases, it was the wrong technical skills.
+It could be a lack of the right communication skills to convince an employer to take a bet on them.
+And in other cases it was the wrong technical skills.

 Too often we view education as an event.
 And once we experience the event we move on.
 We plan our lives after education to do other things, but not to keep learning.
-I remember talking to a manager I knew at PwC who told me he wanted to only work on projects that involve his current skills.
+I remember talking to a manager I knew at PwC who told me he wanted to only work on projects that require his current skills.
 He said he knows enough and has no interest in learning new things.
 What do you think happened to his career?
 He basically decided to make himself irrelevant a few years down the line.

 And the truth is that a small group will always have a lifelong learning mindset.
 Especially within an environment that attracts high performers, like management consulting.
 They will keep educating themselves.
 They will view their degrees as the start and keep moving forward.
 And if they move forward, you have to move forward as well or you will fall behind the curve.

 A lifelong learning mindset is a big commitment.
 Education after a degree is hard.
 There is no formal prize like a degree when you are reading about strategy, problem-solving in your free time or learning to build databases for big data on a weekend.